Paul Ryan: Political positions

 Ryan's non-fiscal policy positions were subject to additional national attention with his 2012 candidacy for vice president.
 Ryan is pro-life and opposes abortion rights.
 Ryan opposed the Lilly Ledbetter Fair Pay Act of 2009, which provides that the 180-day statute of limitations for filing an equal-pay lawsuit regarding pay discrimination resets with each new paycheck affected by that discriminatory action.
 In 2012, Ryan supported civil unions and opposed same-sex marriage.

 Ryan supported school vouchers, and supported the No Child Left Behind Act in 2001 and its repeal the Every Student Succeeds Act in 2015.
 Ryan is unsure, and believes climate scientists are unsure, of the impact of human activity on climate change.
 Ryan supported tax incentives for the petroleum industry and opposed them for renewable energy.
 Ryan supported gun rights and opposed stricter gun control.
 Ryan supported the wars in Iraq and Afghanistan.

 Ryan condemned Barack Obama's decision not to block a UN resolution criticizing Israeli settlement building in the occupied Palestinian territories as "absolutely shameful".
 Ryan supported President Donald Trump's decision to recognize Jerusalem as Israel's capital.
 He stated: "Jerusalem has been, and always will be, the eternal, undivided capital of the State of Israel."

-Following the 2018 Russia–United States summit, in which Donald Trump stated that he believed Russian government did not interfere in the 2016 U.S. presidential election, Ryan confirmed his belief that Russian government interfered and advocated for more economic sanctions against Russia for the interference.
+Following the 2018 Russia–United States Summit, in which Donald Trump stated that he believed Russian government did not interfere in the 2016 U.S. presidential election, Ryan confirmed his belief that Russian government interfered and advocated for more economic sanctions against Russia for the interference.

-Ryan supported U.S. involvement in the Saudi Arabian-led intervention in Yemen and used his power to block a House vote on the war in Yemen.
+Ryan supported U.S. involvement in the Saudi-led intervention in the Yemeni civil war and used his power to block a House vote on the war in Yemen.

-In a 2022 interview, Ryan described himself as a "Never-Again Trumper".
+In a 2022 interview, Ryan described himself as a "Never-Again Trumper."
 While he was "proud of the accomplishments [during the Trump administration]", Ryan highlighted how under Trump, the Republican Party lost elections in 2018, 2020, and 2022, and said that the party should thus distance itself from Trump.
+A year later, Ryan would deride Trump as a "populist, authoritarian narcissist" and "not a conservative."
+In June 2024, Ryan stated he would not vote for Trump in the 2024 presidential election, instead planning to write-in another candidate because of Trump's lack of "character."
+Prior to the Republican primaries, Ryan privately encouraged Congressman Mike Gallagher to support Nikki Haley's presidential campaign.